BCIC-New Ventures Competition Rules 2018

 - The recipient will be one of the top 10 or top 25 finalists in the Competition

-No additional documentation required.
+No additional documentation required, but must apply for the prize by completing the provided NVBC Prize Checklist.
 The jury will choose the winner for this prize based on the following guidelines:

-- Company will place in the top 10 and be a fit for the services provided by C4G.
+- Company will place in the top 10 and be a fit for the services provided by the BC Tech Association.

-No additional documentation required.
+No additional documentation required, but must apply for the prize by completing the provided NVBC Prize Checklist.
 The jury will choose the top wireless Participant for this prize based on the following guidelines:

 - The recipient will be active in the wireless / mobile sector;